MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/uom-conversion-per-product-variant.md

 1. Open the **Product** tab on the action pane and then select **Set up > Unit conversions**.
 1. Select **Unit conversions** on the action pane to open the **Unit conversions** page.
 1. The **Unit conversions** page opens.
 Select one of the following tabs:
-    - **Intra-class conversions** - <!-- KFM what is this?
-Why would I pick this? -->
+    - **Intra-class conversions** - Select this tab to convert between units that belong to the same unit class.
-    - **Inter-class conversions** - <!-- KFM what is this?
-Why would I pick this? -->
+    - **Inter-class conversions** - Select this tab to convert between units that belong to different unit classes.
 1. Select **New** to add a new unit conversion.
 Then set **Create conversion for** to one of the following:
     - **Product** - Lets you set up a unit conversion for the product master.
 This unit conversion will will serve as fallback for all product variants that don't have a unit conversion defined.
     - **Product variant** - Lets you select the specific variant that you want to set a unit conversion for.
 Use the **Product variant** field to choose the variant.

     ![Add a new unit conversion](media/uom-new-conversion.png "Add a new unit conversion")

-1. Use the other fields provided here to set up your unit conversion. <!-- KFM: Is this sufficient?
-Do we have a topic we can link to for these details? -->
+1. Use the other fields provided here to set up your unit conversion.
 1. Select **OK** to save the conversion.

 > [!TIP]